streamr-dev/data-integration-hackathon/README.md

 - Customize your `package.json`
 - Make sure `npm start` runs your script
 - Make sure all dependencies are present in `package.json`
-- Make sure you have configured the fields of your streams.
+- Make sure you have configured the fields of your streams in Streamr.com.
 - Pushing to EC2 with Mikhael

 ## Help